csoeller/PYME-extra/README.md

 # README #

-Plugins and associated code for PYME
+Plugins and associated code for PYME.

+This is currently used as a testbed for

+* the new plugin system
+* the recipe based processing of SMLM data
+* new ideas for data processing

+Once sufficiiently mature functionality can migrate into more permanent PYME code if deemed suitable.

 ### Installation ###